ericzheng050701/wcd_de_lab/airflow_lab/README.md

 ## Step 1:
-  - 1) We first create a S3 folder to store the result from RDS; The bucket and the folder name and the folder and file name should be saved into **Variable** in Airflow.
+  - 1) We first create a S3 folder to store the result from RDS; In this demo, we we defined the file called "orders_amount.csv" and the file is saved into 'input' folder.
+So the value of **input/orders_amount.csv** is saved in **Variable** if Airflow.
   - 2)  We create a connection to AWS and store the connection id into Airflow.
 In the demo, the conn_id is called "aws_conn".
   - 3) We create a connection to RDS and store the connection id into Airflow.
 In the demo, the conn_id is called "mysql_rds_ariflowlab".
   - 4) We create the below query called "sql_orderAmount", this query is used to feltch the result of **order_number + order_date + order_amount**:
       ![2022-11-18 11_14_36-wcd_de_lab_dag py at master · ericzheng050701_wcd_de_lab](https://user-images.githubusercontent.com/62180522/202750844-14736eb1-8170-4030-b9f9-a646537fc0d2.jpg)
       ![sales_order_amount_final](https://user-images.githubusercontent.com/62180522/202755636-56273c41-b501-4dcd-817d-136e9f29cee0.jpg)

   - 5) Then we run above query with **t1 = SqlToS3Operator**.
 This is the Operator specifically design for fetching result from databases like mysql, postgres to S3.
-In the operator, **sql_conn_id** is the connection to RDS which we've just created in step iii, the **aws_conn_id** is the connection to AWS which we've just created in step ii. **query** is the query "sql_orderAmount" we create in step iiii. **s3_key** is the folder name in S3.
-We stored this S3 Key in Airflow **Variable** in step i.
+In the operator, **sql_conn_id** is the connection to RDS which we've just created in step iii, the **aws_conn_id** is the connection to AWS which we've just created in step ii. **query** is the query "sql_orderAmount" we create in step iiii.
+The we save the file into S3 folder with name == **s3_key**.
+In this demo, we we defined the file called "orders_amount.csv" and the file is saved into 'input' folder.
+So the value of "input/orders_amount.csv" is saved in **Variable** if Airflow in Step i.

 ![2022-11-18 11_21_07-wcd_de_lab_dag py at master · ericzheng050701_wcd_de_lab](https://user-images.githubusercontent.com/62180522/202752633-14d1c3fd-a5c8-4fae-8843-6d88c0101d35.jpg)